 2 FlexiBowl® and 2 Cameras#

-This section describes the available configurations when operating with two FlexiBowl® and two cameras managed by a single FlexiVision One VisionController.
+This section describes the configurations available when operating two FlexiBowl® devices and two cameras managed by a single FlexiVision One VisionController.

 Configuration overview#

-In a 2 FlexiBowl® + 2 Cameras configuration, the system includes two independent feeding and vision stations, both managed by the same VisionController.
+In a 2-FlexiBowl® + 2-camera configuration, the system comprises two independent feed and vision stations, both controlled by the same VisionController.
 Each station consists of:

 1 FlexiBowl®